MostafaMDZH/Python-Tools/README.md

 </br>

-# • Naming Statistics:
+# • Naming Statistics
 Count the first letter of all the files in a directory.</br>
 <b>Usage</b>: just run the main file like:</br>
 > python3 Statistics.py

 </br>

-# • Name Corrector:
+# • Name Corrector
 Correct a list of file names based on a JSON file.</br>
 <b>Usage</b>: fill the list.json file(like the sample) and run:</br>
 > python3 CorrectNames.py

 </br>

-# • Rename Pixabay.com Images:
+# • Rename Pixabay.com Images
 Grab the actual image names and remove numbers and underlines from all the images in the directory downloaded from pixabay.com.</br>
 <b>Usage</b>: just run the main file like:</br>
 > python3 PixabayRename.py